 Milk glass was produced around 300 years before it reached the height of its popularity, which began around 1870 and lasted through the early 20th century.
 When it came to milk glass, the French were the trendsetters, ushering it into its golden era and inspiring American glassmakers to follow suit.
 Today French milk glass is particularly valuable.

 Emulating the French, well-to-do American families stocked up on milk glass dinnerware, serving dishes, and pitchers.
 The pieces, some bedecked with diamond-cut patterns, molded with latticework, or artfully painted, made a splash in turn-of-the-century America and remained popular until the days of the Great Depression.
 They came back into vogue during the 1960s thanks to the production of Hobnail milk glass.

 The Vintage Milk Glass Bubble Bowl by Anchor Hocking is a classic design to be treasured for years to come.
-This vintage milk glass bowl has a scalloped top edge compromised of bubbles that circle the bowls surface, starting at approximately 1 inch in size graduating down in size to about ¾ of an inch.
-The pattern continues onto the bottom of the bowl ending in a starburst pattern or "Bulls eye".
+Featuring a scalloped top edge comprising of bubbles that circle the bowls surface, starting at approximately 1 inch in size graduating down in size to about ¾ of an inch, this monogram pattern continues onto the bottom of the bowl ending in a starburst pattern or "Bulls eye".

 Care Instructions • Please hand wash with gentle detergent and a soft sponge.
 Do not use a scourer pad (including the non scratching ones) as it will scratch the coating.
 These pieces are not dishwasher safe due to the age and delicate nature of the glass.
 Do not stack heavy objects on this item.